SuperNOVAS v1.5

 double *restrict ira,

-Computes the ICRS position of a star, given its True of Date (TOD) apparent place at date 'jd_tt'.
+Computes the barycentric ICRS position of a star, given its True of Date (TOD) apparent place, as seen by an observer at the geocenter, at date 'jd_tt'.
 Proper motion, parallax and radial velocity are assumed to be zero.

 REFERENCES: